planetshell/db-capstone-project/readme.md

 ![Little Lemon Data Model](LittleLemonDataModel/LittleLemonDM.png)

 ### 3. Implementing the Little Lemon database Schema
 The final step in the DBMS process is to create the database schema.
-This is accomplish by using the MySQL workbench forward engineering feature to implement the Little Lemom database model into the MySQL server.
+This is accomplish by using the MySQL workbench forward engineering feature.
+The MySQL forward engineering feature implements the Little Lemom database model into the MySQL server as shown below.
 ![LittleLemon Database Schema](LittleLemon_Stored_Procedures/LittleLemon_database_Schema.png)

 ## Task-2 Create Sales Report from Little Lemon data